aws-samples/aws-iot-enhanced-custom-authorizer-demo/README.md

 # AWS IoT Enhanced Custom Authorizer Demo

 This example demonstrates the necessary steps to use Enhanced Custom Authentication and Configurable Endpoints with AWS IoT Core.
-At the time of writing, these features are available as public Beta only in the us-east-1 / N. Virginia region of AWS.

 One major disclaimer at this time: This demo was built taking the path of least resistance; a production quality implementation is pending using a more suitable approach to token validation in the Custom Authorizer AWS Lambda function, and using token signing.